We all know how important it is to choose the perfect dog when deciding to have one.

 Pekepoos are a great dog to add to your family with all the positive personality traits it has.
 First off, they are very affectionate and mostly friendly.

-I say mostly because they are suspicious towards strangers at first but warm up quickly to new people.
+I say mostly because they are suspicious of strangers at first but warm up quickly to new people.

 If they are not socialized, they may take a bit longer to warm up to everyone.